Shippable/docs/sources/deploy/gke-strategy.md

 When using Shippable managed deployments, there are several deployment strategies available to you.
 This section will discuss these options and the impact that they have on GKE deployments.

 ### Basic Configuration
-These options are controlled through the `TASK` section of the job steps.
-By default, most jobs do not require this section, but if you're looking to use one of the non-default options, then your deploy job steps should be updated to contain this section.
+These options are controlled through the `method` and `workflow` options.
+Most jobs do not require these options to be set, but if you're looking to use one of the non-default options, then your deploy job should be updated to contain them.
 It should look like this:

 ```
 - name: deploy-gke-strategy-deploy
   type: deploy
+  method: blueGreen # (blueGreen, upgrade, replace)
+  workflow: serial # (serial, parallel)
   steps:
     - IN: deploy-gke-strategy-gke-cluster
     - IN: deploy-gke-strategy-manifest
     - IN: deploy-gke-strategy-nginx-manifest
-    - TASK: managed
-      deployMethod: blueGreen # (blueGreen, upgrade, replace)
-      deployOptions:
-        - serial # (serial, parallel)
 ```
 These are the default values that take effect even if you don't add this section to your deploy job.

-### deployMethod: blueGreen (default)
+### method: blueGreen (default)
-This is the default behavior that the deploy job uses unless otherwise specified.
+This is the default method.
 The idea behind Shippable's `blueGreen` deployment method is to try to eliminate any risk of down time.
 On GKE, we accomplish this with the following workflow:

 - build the new pod template
 - POST a new replicationController (RC)